-If you’ve watched any action sports videos in the last few years (from the insanity of Red Bull Rampage to Felix Baumgartner's epic skydive from space), the likelihood is that at least some of them will have been filmed using a GoPro action camera.
+If you’ve watched any action sports videos in the last few years (from the insanity of Red Bull Rampage to Felix Baumgartner's epic skydive from space), the likelihood is that at least some of them will have been filmed using a GoPro.

-Action cameras are the ultimate accessory for thrill seekers.
-Whether you’re white water rafting or hitting the slopes, these waterproof, durable cameras are designed to capture every second of the action, whatever the conditions.
+GoPros are the ultimate accessory for thrill seekers and the go-to action shooter for many extreme sports athletes.
+So whether you’re white water rafting, skateboarding, mountain biking or swimming with dolphins, these waterproof, durable cameras are designed to capture every second of the action, whatever the conditions.

-Sitting at the very top of the tree is GoPro, the professional adrenaline athlete’s go-to action shooter.
-There are four cameras in the GoPro range, offering the very best in optics, image stabilisation, waterproofing and usability.
+Currently there are four cameras in the GoPro range, each offering top-level optics, image stabilisation, waterproofing and usability.
 What’s more, GoPro’s versatile mounting systems mean you can position your camera closer to the action.

-There are two things to consider before purchasing a GoPro: 1) What will you be using your high-octane footage for; and 2) What’s your budget?
-The good news is that there is a GoPro action camera to suit a range of budgets and for all types of thrill seeker – from tame to insane.
+There are two things to consider before purchasing a GoPro: 1) What will you be using your footage for? and 2) What’s your budget?
+The good news is that there is a GoPro camera for all types of thrill seeker and for a range of budgets.

-The excellent GoPro Hero7 Black sits at the top of the current range and at the top of our best GoPro buyer’s guide.
+The T3 5-star rated GoPro Hero7 Black sits at the top of our best GoPro guide.
 The range also includes the Hero7 White model for action fans on a budget, and the mid-range 4K30-toting Silver model.

-Each of these best GoPro models is waterproof to 10 metres and features a 2-inch touchscreen and voice control for optimum control.
-Aside from price, the major differences between these three cameras are video resolution and image stabilisation.
+Each of these models is waterproof to 10 metres and features a 2-inch touchscreen and voice control for optimum control.
+Aside from price, the big differences between these three cameras are video resolution and image stabilisation.

 If 360-degree video is your thing, the fourth camera in the GoPro line-up, the Fusion, can shoot full 360-degree footage up to 5.2k (at 30fps) resolution.